| |

 Pin

 STEP 1.
 Place the leaf underneath the paper.
-Then use the white crayon and color all over the leaf.
-Push down hard when you color.
+Then, use the white crayon to color all over the leaf.
+Press down hard when you color.

-An alternative would be to draw leaves in white crayon without actually needing to do a rubbing!
+An alternative would be to draw leaves in white crayons without actually needing to do a rubbing!

 Pin